Flameeyes/modsec-flameeyes/README.md

-The ruleset won't work without, obviously, [ModSecurity](https://www.modsecurity.org); it has been tested with ModSecurity 2.5.12, as of October 2010.
+The ruleset won't work without, obviously, [ModSecurity](https://www.modsecurity.org); it has been tested with ModSecurity 2.5.13, as of March 2011.

-Some of the rules make use of the IP collection; do to so you need the directive
+Some of the rules make use of global collections and other configuration directives that are provided by the ModSecurity Core Rule Set.
+The file `optional/flameeyes_init.conf` contains the required directives, in case you explicitly don't want to use CRS.

-`SecAction "phase:1,t:none,pass,nolog,initcol:ip=%{remote_addr}"`
+If you do have CRS installed, there are also a few rules that re-use its tests.

-which is already executed if the ModSecurity Core Rule Set is instaslled.
-If you don't wish to use the CRS you have to add the directive explicitly.
+*Note:* as of ModSecurity CRS 2.1.1, the IP global collection is

-If you have CRS installed, there are also a few rules that re-use their tests.
+        hashed on remote address _and_ User-Agent value, to discriminate between different sessions from the same computer or NAT-routed network.
+This might not be desirable for the antispam measures, and might require creating a different collection for this rule set in the future.

 A few rules require you to enable forward-confirmed hostname lookups, to do so you need to set `HostnameLookups double` in your